-Getting started with Zoho Mail Tasks
+Getting started with Tasks

 Sometimes, you might be working on a task that does not require group effort.
-You can add these pieces of work, that are typically for you, to your Personal tasks.
+You can add these pieces of work, which are typically for you, to your Personal tasks.
 For example, say you have to send an email response to a client or buy a new laptop charger.
 You can add these under Personal Tasks.

 - All your Personal tasks can be found by clicking the Personal tasks view in the left pane.